harishvs/awsome-distributed-training/3.test_cases/pytorch/FSDP/slurm/README.md

 ## Data

 For this example, we'll be using the [allenai/c4](https://huggingface.co/datasets/allenai/c4) dataset.
-Instead of downloading the whole thing, the `create_streaming_dataloaders` function will stream the dataset from [HuggingFace](https://huggingface.co/datasets), so there's no data prep required for running this training.
+To avoid rate limiting issues during distributed training, we recommend pre-downloading the dataset using our provided script.

 **For this dataset, we will need a Hugging Face access token**.
 First, create a [Hugging Face account](https://huggingface.co/welcome).
 Then [generate your access token with read permissions](https://huggingface.co/docs/hub/en/security-tokens).
 Set your HuggingFace Token as an environment variable in your Python Virtual Environment by running: